raganwald/raganwald.github.com/_posts/2026-02-15-nuralagus-rex.md

 ### digraphs, nodes, and links

-For the purpose of this discussion, a _digraph_ is a finite collection of vertices that we will call _nodes_, which are connected to each other with directed edges we will call _links_.
+A [digraph](https://en.wikipedia.org/wiki/Directed_graph) is a finite collection of vertices we will call _nodes_, connected to each other with directed edges we will call _links_.
 Our digraphs will have the following properties:

 - There are a finite number of nodes;
 - Nodes have labels that help us identify them in discussions;
-- All nodes have an indegree of zero or more;
+- All nodes have an [indegree](https://en.wikipedia.org/wiki/Directed_graph#Indegree_and_outdegree) of zero or more;
-- There is one special node, which we will label `Empty`, that has as outdegree of zero;
+- There is one special node, which we will label `Empty`, that has as [outdegree](https://en.wikipedia.org/wiki/Directed_graph#Indegree_and_outdegree) of zero;
 - All other nodes will have an outdegree of one.

 Here is how we will diagram nodes and the links between them.
 This is a digraph: